MedBenMalekOrg/email-sender/readme.md

 - `GMAIL_USER`: The email address to be used for sending emails.
 - `GMAIL_PASS`: The password for the email address.
+- `CONTACT`: The email address to which the emails will be sent.
+If not specified, the email will be sent to the email address specified in `GMAIL_USER`.
 - `PORT`: The port on which the server will run.

 ### Data validation